RocheGregory/vmw-openstack/vra-openstack/README.md

  15. Yeah!
 VM is deployed
  ![](docs/15-vm-deployed.png)

- 16. Now associate a floating IP to the VM from items menu
+ 16. Now associate floating IP to the VM from Items Tab
  ![](docs/16-floating-ip.png)

  17. A quick check in Horizon
  ![](docs/17-horizon.png)

- 18. And initiate a ssh connexion with verification
+ 18. And initiate a ssh connexion with some verifications
  ![](docs/18-the-proof.png)